MikeDombo/SugarScape_Disease/README.md

 The project uses the Streams API, so Java 8 or greater is required to build and run the project.

-To run the simulation, first build the project using `javac -d ./build/production/Sim_Final_Proj -classpath "./squintV2.19.jar" *.java` Then, run the project using
+To run the simulation, first build the project using javac -d build/production/Sim_Final_Proj -classpath "squintV2.19.jar" *.java Then, run the project using

-`java -classpath "./build/production/Sim_Final_Proj:./squintV2.19.jar" SimulationManager`
+Windows: java -classpath "build/production/Sim_Final_Proj;squintV2.19.jar" SimulationManager

+Linux/Mac: java -classpath "build/production/Sim_Final_Proj:squintV2.19.jar" SimulationManager

 ## Changing Parameters